s-r-e-e-r-a-j/CamHawk/README.md

 ✔ Automatic Cloudflared Setup – Ensures Cloudflared is installed and configures it for tunneling.

 ✔ Custom HTML Support – Allows users to provide their own phishing page with full customization.
-Supports internal CSS, embedded JavaScript, and external JavaScript files, except for <script src="script.js"></script>, which is excluded for compatibility.
+Supports internal CSS and embedded JavaScript

 ##  Installation
 **What You Need:**